er-souravkmr/js/README.md

 - **BMI Calc**: A small project which calculates BMI by taking weight and height of person.
 - **A Digital Clock**: As name Specified.
 - **A Guess Number Game**: It take max 10 guesses if correct you win game , else game over.
 Also show your Previous Guesses.

+## Thanks to Hitesh Chaudhary(Chai or Code) for the valuable tutorial